Architecture pattern for integrating IBM Cloud Security and Compliance Center Workload Protection with VCF as a Service

 IBM Cloud Security and Compliance Center Workload Protection implements Sysdig Secure functions.
 Information that is provided by the Sysdig Secure documentation also applies to Workload Protection.

-After you provision an instance of the Security and Compliance Center Workload Protection service, you can deploy the agent on your Windows VMs or you can deploy the agent and host scanner on your Linux VMs.
-The agent collects data that you can use for intrusion detection, while the host scanner is used for posture management and vulnerability scanning capabilities.
+After you provision an instance of the Security and Compliance Center Workload Protection service, you can deploy the Host Shield Agents on your Windows or Linux VMs.
+The agents collect data that is used for intrusion detection, posture management, and vulnerability scanning capabilities.

-Overview of IBM Cloud Security and Compliance Center Workload Protection for VMware workloads
+Overview of IBM Cloud Security and Compliance Center Workload Protection for VMware by Broadcom workloads

-Security and Compliance Center Workload Protection enables the following three practices for your VMware workloads:
+Security and Compliance Center Workload Protection enables the following three practices for your VMware by Broadcom workloads:

 - Threat detection - Threat detection is managed by defining policies, which consist of rules to detect and respond to security violations, suspicious behavior, or anomalous activities within your Windows and Linux VMs.
 Security and Compliance Center Workload Protection provides customizable, prebuilt policies, which are created and maintained by Sysdig’s Threat Research team.
 These policies can detect and prevent various security threats, such as: malware, intrusions, and DDoS attacks.
 The results of these policies can be viewed in Events.
 For more information, see Events Feed.

 - Compliance - Posture management provides the framework that includes controls, guidelines, benchmarks, and standards for managing compliance.
-With Security and Compliance Center Workload Protection, you can evaluate your Linux VMs against
+With Security and Compliance Center Workload Protection, you can evaluate your Windows and Linux

-several CIS benchmarks such as CIS Distribution Independent Linux Benchmark and compliance policies.
+VMs against several CIS benchmarks such as CIS Distribution Independent Linux Benchmark and compliance policies or CIS Windows Server 2019/2022 Benchmarks.
 For more information, see Analyzing compliance postures from detection to remediation.

 Typical use cases include: